J-Schaefer/openmediavault-full-disk-encryption/README.md

 ```

 This will create a raid pool with all four disks and a RAID 5 (1 drive parity) configuration.
+Read some more about ZFS Configuration in the [Debian Wiki/ZFS article](https://wiki.debian.org/ZFS).

 > OMV ZFS plugin can be used to check on the drive pool.